 When high-net-worth spouses are dividing property in a divorce, there are numerous assets that must be considered.
 This can create a difficult and stressful divorce process.
-Pittsburgh family lawyer Brian Rosinski discusses the most common issues that may arise, particularly what can and cannot be divided – including when it comes to private practices, stocks, and inherited assets.
+Pittsburgh family lawyer Brian Rosinski discusses common issues that may arise during high-networth divorce property division in Pennsylvania.
+He discusses common issues that may arise, particularly what can and cannot be divided – including when it comes to private practices, stocks, and inherited assets

 Press PLAY to listen to podcast.
 (Allow a few seconds for loading.)